aplteam/MarkAPL/MarkAPL.md

 **_MarkAPL_** itself does not make use of such variables.
 It is up to other applications to take advantage of these pieces of data.

-See <https://github.com/aplteam/PresentAPL> for an example: This is software that generates a slide show from a single Markdown document.
+See <https://github.com/aplteam/PresentAPL> for an example: this is software that generates a slide show from a single Markdown document.

 It uses this feature to allow the author to set variables like "author", "company" and "title" which are then used to populate slides and meta tags.